 Wigs on the Green

 By 1934 she was on her third novel Wigs on the Green, a satire on Sir Oswald Mosley’s fascist movement.
 This too was evidently a subject close to home.
 She had briefly flirted with membership of the ‘Blackshirts’ herself in 1931, although her enthusiasm was short-lived and she soon became an outspoken opponent of the British Union of Fascists and fascism.
-In Wigs on the Green she sent up her sister Diana as Eugenia Malmains, one of the richest girls in England and an ardent supporter of Captain Jack and the Union Jackshirts.
+In Wigs on the Green she sent up her sister Unity as Eugenia Malmains, one of the richest girls in England and an ardent supporter of Captain Jack and the Union Jackshirts.

 She treats fascism with her trademark insouciance:

 “Is your husband an Aryan?”
 “I really don’t quite know what an Aryan is.”
 “Well, it’s quite easy.
 A non-Aryan is the missing link between man and beast.
 That can be proved by the fact that no animals, except the Baltic goose, have blue eyes.”
 “How about Siamese cats?” said Jasper.
 “That’s true.
 But Siamese cats possess, to a notable degree, the Nordic virtue of faithfulness.”
 “Indeed they don’t,” said Poppy.
 “We had one last summer and he brought back a different wife every night.
 Even Anthony was quite shocked.”